The Land Sustains Us

 Mixed media on archival paper

-10 ¼" x 14 ¼"
+10 ¼" x 14 ¼" in walnut frame

 A take on the aesthetics of Los Angeles surf culture.
 The imagery and iconography are inspired by the groundbreaking work of Jeff Ho, Craig Stecyk III, Wes Humpston, Jim Muir, and many contemporary Chicano/a tattoo artists.